Comprehensive BSN Degree Program at Mizzou

 The Bachelor of Science in Nursing degree provides traditional, accelerated and RN to BSN program options to grow and advance the profession of nursing.

-Why is our BSN program a good choice for nurses?
+Why is our BSN program a good choice?

 By integrating professional, theoretical and liberal-arts knowledge, the undergraduate program prepares nurses to provide direct and indirect care to individuals, families, groups, communities and populations.
 Graduates can function as providers, designers and coordinators of care and as members of the nursing profession.
 Graduates may also choose to continue their education in advanced practice, educator, leadership, care management and research roles.
 The Bachelor of Science in Nursing degree provides traditional, accelerated and RN-BSN program options to grow and advance the profession of nursing.